-The dasha state cited in Section 1 (Saturn mahadasha · Saturn antardasha) does not match the canonical Tempora computation stack — UK 1801 Act of Union, 00:00 GMT London, Swiss Ephemeris with PVRN Rao True Pushya Paksha ayanamsha.
+The dasha state cited in Section 1 (Saturn mahadasha · Saturn antardasha) does not match the canonical Tempora computation stack, UK 1801 Act of Union, 00:00 GMT London, Swiss Ephemeris with PVRN Rao True Pushya Paksha ayanamsha.
 Canonical computation at the call's target window (March 2027) returns Mercury mahadasha, not Saturn.
+(This finding stands per Section 2 below; engine canon under 9 May 2026 audit confirms Mercury MD with Saturn AD and Saturn PD layered within.)

 United Kingdom, March 2027: Saturn-Moon opposition on the national chart.